What is Propane Autogas?

-Propane AutoGas is simply liquid petroleum gas, or propane, labeled for use in on-road vehicles.
-Propane AutoGas is the third most popular automotive fuel in the world, behind gasoline and diesel, with more than 23 million vehicles powered using Propane AutoGas around the world.
-Propane Autogas vehicles burn cleanly and can run at higher compression ratios than conventional vehicles.
-This results in higher energy output, while producing lower emissions levels.
+Propane autogas is simply liquid petroleum gas, or propane, labeled for use in on-road vehicles.
+Propane autogas is the third most popular automotive fuel in the world, behind gasoline and diesel, with more than 23 million vehicles powered using Propane autogas around the world.
+Propane autogas vehicles burn cleanly and can run at higher compression ratios than conventional vehicles.
+This results in higher energy output while producing lower emissions levels.

-Why should I convert my vehicle?
+Why should I convert my vehicle to propane autogas?

-AutoGas is typically 30%-60% of the cost per gallon of gasoline, so even with a 1% – 10% fuel economy loss, it is incredibly cost effective.
+Autogas is typically 30%-60% of the cost per gallon of gasoline, so even with a 1% – 10% fuel economy loss, it is incredibly cost-effective.

-Are there any other benefits?
+Are there any other benefits to using propane autogas?